savantcare/healthbrain-deprecated/README.md

 For the model component RecommendationCard the following files needed to be created:

+## Client side
-1. vue-client/src/components/RecommendationCard.vue file    -> This has the presentation layer (html), styling layer (css), JS to change the state
+1. vue-client/src/components/RecommendationCard.vue file    -> This has the presentation layer (html), styling layer (css), JS to change the state.
+This file is compiled into seperate html js and css by vue-cli
-2. vue-client/store/modules/recommendation.js               -> State of this component
+2. vue-client/store/modules/recommendation.js               -> Vue state of this component.
+Mutation functions to state.
+Socket functions to change state.

+## Server side
+1. node-server/models/database/recommendation.database.js   -> Sequalize connection details
-3. node-server/models/recommendation.model.js               -> Sequalize model of this component
+2. node-server/models/recommendation.model.js               -> Sequalize sql structure of this component
-4. node-server/routes/recommendation.route.js               -> Routes of this component
+3. node-server/routes/recommendation.route.js               -> Routes of this component and emit socket messages

 **Todo**